For more information, contact:

 The 1,050-pound (476 kilograms), piano-size New Horizons spacecraft will use Jupiter's gravity to slingshot toward the Pluto-Charon system, where it will arrive in mid-2015.
 For 5 months, New Horizons will study the system's global geology and geomorphology, map both worlds' surface features, compositions, and temperatures, and try to identify their atmospheric structures and compositions.
 Also on the agenda is an examination of two smaller moons (S/2005 P1 and S/2005 P2) discovered in 2005 by a Hubble Space Telescope team.

-Pluto is neither a terrestrial planet like Earth nor a gaseous giant planet like Jupiter.
-It lies at an average distance of 39.5 AU (1 AU is the average Earth-Sun distance) a distance so great not even the Hubble Space Telescope can resolve surface features.
+Pluto is neither a terrestrial planet like Earth nor a gas-giant planet like Jupiter.
+It lies at an average distance of 39.5 AU (1 AU is the average Earth-Sun distance) — a distance so great not even the Hubble Space Telescope can resolve surface features.
 Pluto is a small frozen world known as an "ice dwarf."
 While Pluto's composition remains unknown, its density suggests a combination of 70-percent rock and 30-percent water ice.
 Bright areas on Pluto's surface indicate the presence of frozen nitrogen, methane, ethane, and carbon monoxide.
 Dark surface areas are also present, but their makeup is unknown.
-Surface temperature on the "ice dwarf" ranges between 391° and 346° F (235 to 210 C).
+Surface temperature on the "ice dwarf" ranges between -391° and -346° F (-235° to -210° C).

-Pluto's mass, about 0.0021 that of Earth, and low surface pressure make it likely the planet can't hold much of an atmosphere; however, an ethereal, gaseous mixture of nitrogen, methane, and carbon monoxide may be present above its surface while it is closest to the Sun (perihelion).
-These gases would probably be frozen throughout much of Pluto's orbit.
-New Horizons will attempt to measure the escape rate of Pluto's atmosphere directly, which may tell us more about how Earth's atmosphere evolved.
+Pluto's mass, about 0.0021 Earth, and low surface pressure make it likely the planet can't hold much of an atmosphere; however, an ethereal, gaseous mixture of nitrogen, methane, and carbon monoxide may be present above its surface when it is closest to the Sun (perihelion).
+These gases probably lie frozen throughout much of Pluto's orbit.
+New Horizons will attempt to measure the escape rate of Pluto's atmosphere directly, which may tell astronomers more about how Earth's atmosphere evolved.

 The Kuiper Belt is a disk-shaped orbital region beyond Neptune at about 30 to 50 AU from the Sun.
 It's home to a bevy of small objects, possibly planetary debris left over from the solar system's formation.